EugSh1/LightTask/readme.md

 3. **Category Management**:
     - Use the sidebar to create and manage categories.
 4. **Search**:
-    - Press the search icon or use the global command palette to find tasks or categories.
+    - Use the global command palette to find categories.

 ## License